-Once you are considered a pattern trader, there are certain rules and stipulations you must follow:
+Once you are considered a pattern trader, there are certain rules and stipulations you must follow.
+Trading rules that will help you understand

 - Minimum account balance – The most demanding is holding an account balance of at least $25,000.
 If the total value of assets falls below that figure you will not have any buying power.
 It is also worth noting you cannot meet this requirement by cross-guaranteeing separate accounts.You can, however, meet this minimum requirement with a combination of eligible cash and securities.